arthurdenner/super-expressive.macro/README.md

 const myRegex = /^(?:0x)?([A-Fa-f0-9]{4})$/
 ```

-> Notice that the macro import disappeared after compilation
+Notice that the macro import disappeared after compilation ✨

+The `example` folder contains the same code as above, but you can build it and see the result.

 Check the
 [`super-expressive`'s detailed API](https://github.com/francisrstokes/super-expressive/#api)